arthurBricq/chess_rust/README.md

 It features:

-- All the rules of chess written in a very compact format (*1 game is represented with 8 bytes*)
+- Very compact representation of a chess-game (*1 game is represented with 8 bytes*)
 - alpha-beta pruning
 - move ordering to favor captures
 - iterative deepening to improve move ordering